openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 Enter you Nightscout URL which is your personal nightscout server.
 It's just an URL you setup yourself or you got from your service provider for nightscout.

-Please click the "ok" button.
+Please click the "OK" button.

 ![image](../images/setup-wizard/Screenshot_20231202_141131.png)